A garden shed is the ideal solution to put basic garden and DIY tools away. It’s also great to prepare seedlings and shelter them from wind and rain.

 Uses of a garden shed

-Apart from being a place to store your gardening tools, your lawn mower, gasoline or products you use to treat plants, a garden shed can also serve to house your DIY projects or seedling preparations.
+Apart from being a place to store your gardening tools, your lawn mower, gasoline or products you use to treat plants, a garden shed can also become a workshop for your DIY projects and a greenhouse for your seedling preparations.

-It’s also used to protect cold-vulnerable plants from freezing over winter if there’s a window.
+It’s also excellent to protect cold-vulnerable plants from freezing over winter if there’s a window or sunroof.

 A simple outdoor closet or hollow bench